Where to donate to help victims of Turkey and Syria earthquakes

 On 7 February, Turkish President Recep Tayyip Erdoğan announced a three-month state of emergency in 10 provinces severely affected by the earthquakes.

 Media reports indicate that the death toll could be nearing 8,000 in the two countries.
-According to AFP, 5,894 people have died in Turkey and at least 1,932 are believed to have died in Syria.
+According to AFP, the total death toll has risen to over 12,000 people in Turkey and Syria.

 The World Health Organization (WHO) has said as rescue operations intensify and more victims are found, the death toll could rise dramatically.